-Regarded as Brazil's most talented actress, Montenegro's career has spanned more than fifty years and included countless stage and television roles in addition to her work in feature films.
-Montenegro founded an acting company with her husband, actor/writer/director Fernando Torres in 1963.
-Along with their son Claudio, who is a set designer and director for the company, the couple still mounts productions all over Brazil.
+Fernanda Montenegro was born October 16, 1929, in Rio de Janeiro, Brazil.
+Her career has spanned more than 50 years and has included countless stage and television roles in addition to her work in feature films.
+She founded an acting company with her husband, actor/writer/director Fernando Torres, in 1963.
+Along with their son Claudio, the couple still mounts productions all over Brazil.

 In 1970, Montenegro received the Best Actress Award at the Moscow Film Festival for her role in Em Famlia.
 Seven years later, her performance in Tudo Bem was honored with the Best Actress Award at Italy's Taormina Film Festival.

 In 1997, Montenegro teamed up with her daughter, actress Fernanda Torres, in Four Days in September, which received an Oscar nomination for Best Foreign Language Film.
-Montenegro's portrayal of Dora in Central Station (1998), a part writer Walter Salles created especially for the sixty-nine-year-old actress, won her a Best Actress Oscar nod, giving her the chance to become only the second actress in history to win an Oscar for a role in a foreign language film.
+Montenegro's portrayal of Dora in Central Station (1998), a part writer Walter Salles created especially for the 69-year-old actress, won her a Best Actress Oscar nomination.

 With success under her belt, Montenegro has always remained busy across mediums, and she appeared on stage until 2009.
 She has also continued to appear in TV roles, the most recent of which was in 2013, and her film work continues with roles in several films through 2013 and 2014.